 Bourn Brook flows from Caxton in Cambridgeshire down to Byron's Pool in Granchester, where it joins the River Cam.
 Most of the brook is within our West Cambridgeshire Hundreds Project area.

-Results of our latest survey are available here.
+Results of our 2019 water vole and invasive plants survey are available here.

-Volunteer efforts controlling Himalayan balsam have started to pay off, but we'll be back in 2019.
-Watch this space for details!
+Volunteer efforts to control Himalayan balsam are definitely starting to pay off, but we'll be back in 2020 so please watch this space for volunteer workparty dates, and please do come out and help.

 About the Bourn Brook